pytorch/torchdynamo/README.md

 To use GPU back ends (and in particular Triton), please make sure that the cuda that you have installed locally matches the PyTorch version you are running.

-`pip3 install -U "git+https://github.com/openai/triton@af76c989eb4799b015f8b288ccd8421558772e56#subdirectory=python"`

-For reference, the nightly version of GPU PyTorch, which includes GPU TorchDynamo, can be installed with (the command below requires CUDA 11.7)
+The following command installs GPU PyTorch+TorchDynamo along with GPU TorchDynamo dependencies (for CUDA 11.7):

-`pip3 install --pre torch --extra-index-url https://download.pytorch.org/whl/nightly/cu117`
+`pip3 install numpy --pre torch[dynamo] --force-reinstall --extra-index-url https://download.pytorch.org/whl/nightly/cu117`

 ### CPU requirements